cwts-edu/cwts-web/src/content/faculty/en/dr-ng.md

     - _The Bible–CGST Study Edition (OT and NT)._ 1st ed., Hong Kong: Christian Witness Press, 1987; Revised Version, 2000.
     - _In God’s Presence–Corporate Worship: Why and How._ Hong Kong: Tien Dao Publishing House and China Graduate School of Theology, 1979.
   - More Recently Published/Forthcoming Articles in English
+    - “Illness and God in the Gospels.”
+In _Illness and God in the Bible._ Edited by Timothy Yap.
+Biblische Notizen, 2025, forthcoming.
     - “Truth, Being True, and Theological Education.”
 CWTS 50th Anniversary Commemorative Volume, 2023, forthcoming.
     - “Did Joanna (Lk 8:3) Become Junia (Rom 16:7)?” _JETS_ 65.3, forthcoming.
     - “Montanism: Precursor of the Contemporary Charismatic Movement?
 Feminist Aspirations?”
 In _Spirit Wind: The Doctrine of the Holy Spirit in Global Theology: A Chinese Perspective,_ pp. 101-127.
 Edited by Peter L.H.
 Tie and Justin Tan.
 Eugene, Oregon: Wipf & Stock, 2021.